DFE-Digital/login.dfe.services/README.md

 ### Run application

 This application requires redis to run.
-The easiest way to run the following command to create an instance of redis using docker:
+The easiest way is to create an instance of redis using docker:

 ```
 docker run -d -p 6379:6379 redis